eecs-autograder/autograder-cli/README.md

 Release branches should keep the corresponding `autograder-server` submodule release branch up to date.
 Follow the same protocol as for the `develop` branch.

-For the first release of this library (2024.8), there will be a time period of adding features to the release branch until we support all project configuration options.
-At time of writing, handgrading options are the main missing piece.

 The version of `README.md` (this file) on the `develop` branch is the source of truth.
 Update this file on release branches just before publishing a release.
 If instructions differ across releases, include both, and label which version the instructions apply to.